jellyfin/jellyfin-sdk-swift/README.md

 ## Generation

-Generating the Entities, Extensions, and Paths with CreateAPI is provided as an Xcode command plugin.
+Generating and updating the Entities, Extensions, and Paths with CreateAPI is provided as an Xcode command plugin.

 1. Download [the latest Jellyfin schema](https://api.jellyfin.org/openapi/jellyfin-openapi-stable.json)
 2. Move the schema to **/Sources**